Sylvia Plath: Hughes controversies

 In 1989, with Hughes under public attack, a battle raged in the letters pages of The Guardian and The Independent.
 In The Guardian on April 20, 1989, Hughes wrote the article "The Place Where Sylvia Plath Should Rest in Peace": "In the years soon after [Plath's] death, when scholars approached me, I tried to take their apparently serious concern for the truth about Sylvia Plath seriously.
-But I learned my lesson early. ...
-If I tried too hard to tell them exactly how something happened, in the hope of correcting some fantasy, I was quite likely to be accused of trying to suppress Free Speech.
-In general, my refusal to have anything to do with the Plath Fantasia has been regarded as an attempt to suppress Free Speech ...
-The Fantasia about Sylvia Plath is more needed than the facts.
+But I learned my lesson early...If I tried too hard to tell them exactly how something happened, in the hope of correcting some fantasy, I was quite likely to be accused of trying to suppress Free Speech.
+In general, my refusal to have anything to do with the Plath Fantasia has been regarded as an attempt to suppress Free Speech...The Fantasia about Sylvia Plath is more needed than the facts.
 Where that leaves respect for the truth of her life (and of mine), or for her memory, or for the literary tradition, I do not know."

 Still the subject of speculation and opprobrium in 1998, Hughes published Birthday Letters that year, his own collection of 88 poems about his relationship with Plath.
-Hughes had published very little about his experience of the marriage and Plath's subsequent suicide, and the book caused a sensation, being taken as his first explicit disclosure, and it topped best seller charts.
+Hughes had published very little about his experience of the marriage and Plath's suicide, and the book caused a sensation, being taken as his first explicit disclosure, and it topped bestseller charts.
 It was not known at the volume's release that Hughes had terminal cancer and would die later that year.
-The book went on to win the Forward Poetry Prize, the T. S. Eliot Prize for Poetry, and the Whitbread Poetry Prize.
-The poems, written after Plath's death, in some cases long after, try to find a reason why Plath took her own life.
+The book won the Forward Poetry Prize, the T. S. Eliot Prize for Poetry, and the Whitbread Poetry Prize.
+The poems, written after Plath's death, in some cases long after, try to find a reason why Plath killed herself.

-In October 2015, the BBC Two documentary Ted Hughes: Stronger Than Death examined Hughes' life and work; it included audio recordings of Plath reciting her own poetry.
+In October 2015, the BBC Two documentary Ted Hughes: Stronger Than Death examined Hughes's life and work; it included audio recordings of Plath reciting her own poetry.
 Their daughter Frieda spoke for the first time about her mother and father.